omonimus1/blog-jade-rubick/content/pages/1--about/index.md

 ---
 <re-img src="avatar-large.jpeg" hovereffect=true></re-img>

 My name is Jade Rubick.
-I build engineering organizations where people can do their best work.
+I advise startup founders and engineering leaders on how to build thriving engineering organizations.
+My specialty is humane, equitable, results-focused organizations.

 [Contact me](/contact) if you'd like to discuss how I might be able to help your organization.
 You can see my background, companies I've worked with, and what people say about working with me on [LinkedIn](https://www.linkedin.com/in/jaderubick/).

 ## What I can help with

 Most startups run into challenges as they scale up their engineering teams.
 The most common symptoms are delivery slowing or quality problems.

 Very smart people run into these problems, because the solutions  are the opposite of what you would expect.
-I've been through these scaling bottlenecks [many times before](https://www.linkedin.com/in/jaderubick/), and know the methods I can adapt to your unique circumstances to quickly improve your engineering organization.
+I've been through these scaling bottlenecks [many times before](https://www.linkedin.com/in/jaderubick/).
+We can often work together to quickly improve your organization.

 I help companies primarily as an expert advisor (and occasionally as an Interim VP of Engineering).
 Typically this means I meet weekly or biweekly with a few leaders in your organization, and guide them through the problems the organization is facing.